About The Korean War Veterans Memorial

 The Korean War Veterans Memorial in Washington DC is a monument – or rather a collection of monuments – commemorating those who fought in the Korean War.

 The Korean War was a three year conflict (1950-1953) between the communist North Korea and non-communist southern Republic of Korea.
-The US, spurred into action by a fear of the spread of communism, the so called “domino effect”, came to the aid of South Korea and succeeded in gaining the support of the United Nations in doing so.
+The US, spurred into action by a fear of the spread of communism, the so called ‘domino effect’, came to the aid of South Korea and succeeded in gaining the support of the United Nations in doing so.

-Perhaps the most striking aspect of the Korean War Veterans Memorial is its series of nineteen larger-than-life statues of US soldiers, staggered across a triangular area and each with its own individual characteristics.
-These stainless steel statues present a haunting sight, each dressed in the uniform of different branches of the US army and each one bearing a unique expression on their face.
+Perhaps the most striking aspect of the Korean War Veterans Memorial is its series of nineteen larger-than-life statues of US soldiers staggered across a triangular area and each with its own individual characteristics.
+These stainless steel statues present a haunting sight, each dressed in the uniform of different branches of the US army, and each one bearing a unique expression on their face.

-One side of this triangle of the Korean War Veterans Memorial is bordered by a granite wall displaying over 2,500 photographs of US troops involved in the conflict.
+One side of the triangle of the Korean War Veterans Memorial is bordered by a granite wall displaying over 2,500 photographs of US troops involved in the conflict.
 There is also a wall dedicated to the twenty-two United Nations countries that fought alongside the US or contributed to the war effort.

-At the tip of the triangle and also forming part of the Korean War Veterans Memorial is a circular pool known as the Pool of Remembrance, by which there are listed the casualties of the Korean War, including those who died, were wounded, captured or went missing.
+At the tip of the triangle and also forming part of the Korean War Veterans Memorial is a circular pool known as the Pool of Remembrance, by which there are listed the casualties of the Korean War, including those who died, were wounded, captured, or went missing.

 From the centre of Washington D.C., the 80 bus, which departs every 30 minutes, will take you to a stop called Virginia Ave & 22nd St. From there, the site is a 15 minute walk.
 By car, it’s a 10 minute drive via 14th St NW and Independence Ave SW, or a 35-40 minute drive via 17th St NW.